The arrival of spring! The 29th Hina no Tsurushidori Festival in Izu Inatori, Shizuoka!

 Izu Inatori, the birthplace of Hina no Tsuridashi

-During the Peach Festival, hina dolls that resemble the male and female dolls are usually displayed, but these dolls are known to be very expensive.
-Hina-no-tsurushi-zukuri is a type of decoration that is displayed in households that cannot afford to display expensive Hina dolls but wish for the healthy growth and happiness of their children.
+During the Girls' Festival held on the Peach Festival, dolls modeled after the male and female dolls are usually displayed, but these dolls are known to be very expensive.
+In the late Edo period (1603-1868), people who could not afford to display expensive Hina dolls but wanted to wish for the healthy growth and happiness of their children, began to decorate their homes with Hina no Tsurushi-dori.
 This custom is said to have originated in Izu Inatori during the Edo period (1603-1868), and is one of the three major tsurushi decorations in Japan, along with "Sagemon" in the Yanagawa area of Fukuoka Prefecture and "Umbuku" in the Sakata area of Yamagata Prefecture.

 Hina no Tsurushi decorations are said to have been made from scraps of used kimono, and dolls with various motifs are strung together with strings.
-The shape of the doll differs according to the feelings the creator put into it.
-The "monkey" in the center of the picture has a symbolic meaning that it will bring good luck and ward off misfortune.
-For example, the doll in the center of the photo is a "monkey," which is believed to ward off bad luck and evil spirits, while the doll in the center of the photo is a flower, which is believed to be cute like a flower.
+The shape of the doll differs according to the feelings that the creator put into the small doll.
+For example, the doll in the center of the photo is a "monkey," which is believed to ward off bad luck and misfortune, while the doll in the center of the photo is a flower, which is believed to be cute like a flower.

-Jumbo Hina vine decorations are on display at "Bunka Koen Hina no Yakata" (Culture Park Hina no Yakata).
+Jumbo Hina vine decorations are on display at the Cultural Park Hina no Yakata.

-The Hina no Tsurushi-zukuri Festival will be held for the 28th time in 2025.
-The main venue of the festival is the Cultural Park Hina no Yakata, a 15-minute walk from Izu Inatori Station, where the Kawazu cherry trees are in full bloom from early February to early March.
-The size of the display is sure to overwhelm you!
-Sagemon and Umbuku, two of Japan's three most famous tsurushi decorations, are also on display, so be sure to pay attention to the differences in tsurushi decorations from one region to another.
+The Hina no Tsurushi-zukuri Festival will be held for the 29th time in 2026.
+The main venue of the festival is the Cultural Park Hina-no-Yakata, a 15-minute walk from Izu Inatori Station, where the Kawazu cherry trees are in full bloom from early February to early March.
+You will surely be overwhelmed by the scale of the display!
+Rare tsurushi decorations that can only be seen here and the three major Japanese tsurushi decorations, Sagemon and Kasabuku, are also on display, so please pay attention to the differences in tsurushi decorations from different regions.

-The jumbo vine decorations and the jumbo Hina-dan, which is the largest in Japan
+The jumbo vine decorations and the jumbo Hina-dan, the most impressive in Japan.

 Susanow Shrine Hina-dan decoration" with the largest number of tiers in Japan

 Hina no Tsurushi decorations, which were made by parents and neighbors to wish for the healthy growth and happiness of their daughters, are still carefully passed down in Izu Inatori.
 Kawazu cherry blossoms are usually at their best from early February to early March, when the Hina no Tsuri-zukuri Festival is held, and their deep pink petals attract visitors.
-Why not take a stroll through the town of Izu Inatori while admiring the vivid Kawazu cherry blossoms, and stop by one of the many venues where Hina no Tsurushi decorations are on display?
+The limited express "Odoriko" train takes about 2 hours and 20 minutes from Tokyo Station to Izu Inatori Station, so why not enjoy a relaxing train ride with a view of Sagami Bay, and stroll around the town while admiring the vivid Kawazu cherry blossoms once you arrive at Izu Inatori?

-For more detailed information about "The 28th Hina no Tsurushidari Festival"
+For more information about "The 29th Hina no Tsurushidari Festival"

 Tags related to this article